Yarroudh/Optim3D/README.md

 These are the steps to run Optim3D as a Docker container:

-1. First pull the image using the <code>docker</code> pull command:
+1. First pull the image using the <code>docker pull</code> command:

 ```bash
 docker pull yarroudh/optim3d